-Longing – I find myself looking around, especially at holidays, for the one who isn’t with us.
+Longing – I find myself looking around, especially at holidays, for the ones who aren’t with us.
 I imagine the what-ifs.

 Grief – Some days I felt so hollow and empty I could barely breathe.
-My family never met my baby, but I did.
+My family never met my babies, but I did.